With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 Hellfire Caves, West Wycombe

-Rumours of satanic rituals and week long orgies were rife and as such, this den of depravity has a reputation for being one of the most haunted places in the UK.
+Rumors of satanic rituals and week-long orgies were rife, and as such, this den of iniquity has a reputation for being one of the most haunted places in the UK.

-The most famous ghosts are Paul Whitehead, who wanders the tunnels looking for his heart and the ghost of a woman dressed in a wedding dress known as Sukie.
+The most famous ghosts are Paul Whitehead, who wanders the tunnels looking for his heart, and the spirit of a woman dressed in a wedding dress known as Sukie.

 Address: Church Ln, West Wycombe, High Wycombe HP14 3AH

 Bron Y Garth Hospital is a former workhouse and psychiatric hospital in North Wales.
 The hospital lies in a state of disrepair since its closure in 2009, and the derelict buildings are said to be home to several ghosts.

 Shadowy apparitions have been seen regularly, whilst unseen hands have touched a number of visitors in the mortuary.

 Address: Bron y Garth Hospital, Penrhyndeudraeth, North Wales, LL48 6HE